Zellic/solidity-parser/docs/source/getstarted/twoASTs.rst

 Import Resolution
 ^^^^^^^^^^^^^^^^^

 The import on line 13 is removed in AST2.
-The ``LibraryDefinition`` generated from `dderLib.sol is directly referenced on line 16 as a :py:class:`ResolvedUserType <solidity_parser.ast.solnodes2.ResolvedUserType>`, which, as the name suggests, is a :py:class:`Type <solidity_parser.ast.types.Type>` containing a reference to the library definition.
+The ``LibraryDefinition`` generated from AdderLib.sol is directly referenced on line 16 as a :py:class:`ResolvedUserType <solidity_parser.ast.solnodes2.ResolvedUserType>`, which, as the name suggests, is a :py:class:`Type <solidity_parser.ast.types.Type>` containing a reference to the library definition.
 However, the AST1 :py:class:`UserType <solidity_parser.ast.types.UserType>` only knows the textual name of the type used in the Solidity source code.